debuglevel/microcontroller-projects/HelloWorldArduino/README.md

 ## Compile and upload
 `platformio run --target=upload` will compile and upload it.

+If more than one environment is defined in `platformio.ini`, you should use `--environment wemos_d1` or `--environment arduino_nano_3` to define which board is plugged in.
+For mere compilation (`pio run`), this is not needed - all environments will be built.

 ## Monitor Serial
 `sudo chmod 666 /dev/ttyUSB0` might be needed if you did not install the `udev` rules <https://docs.platformio.org/en/latest/faq.html#platformio-udev-rules>.